 Glance encrypts almost all sessions.
 Session traffic between each participant and the Glance service uses modern Transport Layer Security (TLS) technology.

-Each participant's computer or mobile device uses TLS to negotiate the connection's CypherSuite and key length.
+Each participant's computer or mobile device uses TLS to negotiate the connection's cipher suite and key length.
 Glance also sends each participant a digital certificate, signed by DigiCert or Thawte.
 The participant's browser can pass it to a certificate authority to validate Glance's identity before proceeding.
 Each connection is then encrypted using the strongest method the corresponding participant supports.
-SSL, TLSv1.0, and earlier transport security standards are not allowed.
+SSL, TLS versions earlier than TLSv1.2, and earlier transport security standards are obsolete and disallowed by all Glance servers.